Donal Lenihan

 Donal Gerard Lenihan (born 12 September 1959) is a retired Irish rugby union player.
 He appears regularly as a co-commentator on TV and radio for rugby matches and writes for the Irish Examiner.
 He also works as a financial consultant in Cork.
 Lenihan was inducted into the Munster Rugby Hall of Fame in April 2019.
 He was inducted into the Rugby Writers of Ireland Hall of Fame in November 2013.
 He was adjudged Irish rugby’s ‘Player of the Decade’ for the 1980s by the Irish Times.
 Lenihan was elected President of Cork Constitution Rugby Club in 2020-2021.

 Early life

 Lenihan was raised in a sporting background.
 His father, Gerald Lenihan, was an All-Ireland heavyweight boxing champion and Gaelic footballer of distinction, and played in the same team as Jack Lynch.
 Donal attended primary school he attended Saint Patrick’s on Gardiner's Hill and afterwards went to Christian Brothers College, Cork.
-He captained his school to Munster Junior and Senior Schools titles and was also captained for Irish schools.
+He captained his school to Munster Junior and Senior Schools titles and also captained Irish schools.
 He was a student at UCC and played for the rugby team while studying there.